 - The union offers advice, help with welfare and student representation at the universities.

 - There are over 100 societies, sports clubs and recreational activities, as well as many community action opportunities.

 - The university employs students as ambassadors to assist on open days, interview days and at campus tours.
 Offered a range of training, from first aid to public speaking, many students find the experience a benefit to their CVs.

-- 97% of Falmouth students are in employment or further study six months after graduating (DLHE 2015).
-With employability support from the moment you apply and for the rest of your life, we are always on hand to support your future.
+- 97% of Falmouth students are in employment or further study 6 months after graduating (DLHE 2016).

 - The university also runs regular employability events including careers fairs, employer recruitment presentations and industry networking events.

-- Artist Tacita Dean, BA (Hons) Fine Art, has had many solo exhibitions worldwide from the Guggenheim to Tate Modern.
+- Tacita Dean – artist with solo exhibitions worldwide from the Guggenheim to Tate Modern.

-- Hew Locke, BA(Hons) Fine Art graduate, an internationally renowned artist who has exhibited at Tate Britain, the V&A and MOMA.
+- Hew Locke – internationally renowned artist who has exhibited at Tate Britain, the V&A and MOMA.

 - Angus Walker – journalist.